abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 and process our own experience as we relate to the events of the day.

 Ajahn Chah particularly emphasized the contemplation of anicca.
-He would often render the word *anicca* as *uncertainty,* rather than *impermanence.* When we think of things being impermanent it can have a remote or objective quality, whereas uncertainty describes the feeling of the mind and heart when we experience change and transiency.
+He would often render the word *anicca* as *uncertainty*, rather than *impermanence*.
+When we think of things being impermanent it can have a remote or objective quality, whereas uncertainty describes the feeling of the mind and heart when we experience change and transiency.
 That’s what we perceive—the feeling of uncertainty.
 We don’t know.
 It’s not